teejaydub/reuse-boostc/BasicBus.md

     A is any ASCII code (but traditionally capital or lowercase letters), except P.
 * ?*
     Requests a reading of all variables and all changed parameters.
+    When all have been sent, the slave will send the "." command.
 * A=x
     Tells the slave to set variable code A (typically an actuator) with value x.
     x is a decimal short or floating-point value.